daattali/beautiful-jekyll/_posts/2020-04-01-Cost_Sensitive_Learning_DeepLearning-For-Fraud-Detection.md

     Weight for class 1: 289.44

+The grid to search on is specified below, of course a larger grid could be considered if one has the luxury of larger computational power and time.
 ```python
 Target_weights=  [{0:0.05, 1:20},{0:1, 1:1},{0:0.5, 1:20},{0:1, 1:10},{0:1, 1:20},{0:1, 1:50},{0:1, 1:100},{0:1, 1:200},{0:1, 1:300},{0:1, 1:400},
                   {0:1, 1:500},{0:1, 1:1000},{0:0.5, 1:289.44},{0:1, 1:2000}]